OpenMachine-ai/transformer-tricks/python/README.md

 pip3 install transformer-tricks
 ```

-If you want to use the latest version of `tricks.py`, do this:
+If you want to run from this repo, do this:
 ```
 pip3 install --quiet -r requirements.txt
 ```